RayYuePro/pwsh-remoting-over-ssh/How-to-Run-Test-Suites-with-Docker.md

 [windows protocol test suites]: https://github.com/microsoft/WindowsProtocolTestSuites

-# How to Use this Image
+# How to Run this Image

 To run this image, you need to mount a folder with [ptfconfig][] files included and pre-configured: